 "But you," He asked them, "who do you say that I am?"Matthew 16:15(HCSB)

-They had seen His signs, had witnessed His healings and were aware of His miraculous birth - they had heard His authoritative teachings and were anticipating a coming Messiah as prophesised by in the Hebrew scriptures.
-They had heard the astonishing claims of this "Teacher", who swept aside the deeply entrenched traditional teachings of the elders by declaring, "You have heard it said of old... but I say unto You…” and they were fully aware of His Messianic claims, as He proclaimed, ‘I am the Good Shepherd’ and ‘I am the door of the sheepfold’.
-‘I am the Bread of Life that came down from heaven’ and ‘I am the Living Water’ that will refresh your weary souls – and come to me all who are weary and heavy laden and I will give you the Sabbath rest, that God promised you so long ago.
+They had seen His signs, had witnessed His healings, and were aware of His miraculous birth.
+They had heard His authoritative teachings and were anticipating a coming Messiah as prophesied by in the Hebrew Scriptures.
+They had heard the astonishing claims of this 'Teacher' who swept aside the deeply entrenched traditional teachings of the elders by declaring, "You have heard it said of old, but I say unto you..."
+They were fully aware of His Messianic claims, as He proclaimed, "I am the Good Shepherd," "I am the door of the sheepfold," "I am the Bread of Life that came down from heaven," and "I am the Living Water," that will refresh your weary souls.
+They had heard Jesus' invitation: "Come to me all who are weary and heavy laden," and I will give you the Sabbath rest that God promised you so long ago.

-"But you," He asked His disciples, "who do you say that I AM?"
+"But you," Jesus asked His disciples, "Who do you say that I AM?"
 And the eternal destiny of His disciples, along with the eternal destiny of every individual who ever walked this earth, rests on the response to that question.
-So… who do YOU say that Jesus of Nazareth, the Son of Man is… ?